 Flash Flood Watch from THU 2:00 PM EDT until FRI 5:00 AM EDT

+Flash Flood Watch from THU 2:00 PM EDT until FRI 5:00 AM EDTUpdated

 Issued by National Weather Service – Binghamton, NY